-Our Fine Art course is designed to develop, broaden and deepen your skills in a variety of media.
+Our Fine Art degree is designed to develop, broaden and deepen your skills in a variety of media.
 Disciplines taught at the School of Art include painting, printmaking, drawing, photography, book illustration, experimental film, sound, installation and site-specific performance.

-Our modular degree scheme structure allows you to move between practices.
-It enables you to choose pathways, curricula, modes of assessment and learning opportunities that best reflect your interests and aptitude.
+Our modular degree structure allows you to move between practices and choose pathways, curricula, modes of assessment and learning opportunities that best reflect your interests and aptitude.

-As well as offering you a solid grounding in techniques and materials, the scheme encourages the rethinking of traditional skills in the context of contemporary, conceptual practices.
+As well as offering you a solid grounding in techniques and materials, the Fine Art degree encourages the rethinking of traditional skills in the context of contemporary, conceptual practices.
 Drawing is fundamental to your training.

-Accordingly, it occupies a central position in the curriculum, particularly in the first year of studies, which begins with complementary modules in Drawing and Painting: Looking, Seeing, Thinking.
+Accordingly, it occupies a central position in the curriculum, particularly in the first year of studies.
 For those who choose to enrol in them, weekly figure drawing classes run at all levels of study.

 Your ability to apply your knowledge and skills is important to us.
-A solid grounding in materials and techniques in the first year is followed by a specialised or a more broadbased pathway through the degree scheme.
+A solid grounding in materials and techniques in the first year is followed by a specialised or a more broad-based pathway through the course.
 This assists you in exploring your interests and positioning yourself as an art practitioner in today's market.
 Your art practice will be informed by art history.
-In addition, teaching at the School actively draws on our museum collections and visiting exhibitions to develop your understanding of the contemporary art world.
+In addition, teaching at the school actively draws on our museum collections and visiting exhibitions to develop your understanding of the contemporary art world.